rl-institut/apipe/digipipe/store/DATASETS.md

 **TODO: REVISE**

-- The files in `store/converted/` can have an arbitrary CRS.
+- The files in `store/raw/` can have an arbitrary CRS.
-- In the preprocessing (Step 3) it is converted to the CRS specified in the global `config.yml` -> `preprocessing` -> `crs`.
+- In the preprocessing (step 1) it is converted to the CRS specified in the global `config.yml` -> `preprocessing` -> `crs`.
 It is important to use a equal-area CRS to make sure operations such as buffering work properly.
 By default, it is set to LAEA Europe (EPSG:3035).
 - The final output is written in CRS specified in the global `config.yml` -> `output` -> `crs`.
 By default, it is set